ulitol97/comet/docs/5-testing_auditing/unit-tests.md

 - [scalatest](https://www.scalatest.org/): an extensible, widely adopted scala testing framework.
 - [cats-effect-testing](https://github.com/typelevel/cats-effect-testing):
-  Typelevel's compatibility layer between cats-effect and tests frameworks
+  Typelevel's compatibility layer between cats-effect and tests frameworks.

 You may run the tests by running `sbt test` or simply `test` from the SBT shell.